 There might be some moderate reactions to the vaccine which aren’t very common, but of which you should still be aware.

 - Persistent crying of more than three hours

-In case of any of these side effects, it is best to consult with your child’s doctor immediately and ensure your child receives the medical attention she requires.
+In case of any of these side effects, it is best to consult your child’s doctor immediately and ensure he receives the medical attention he requires.